____________________________________________________________

 Kuno Gross, Michael Rolke & András Zboray

 This book is the result of a multi-year collaborative research effort by the authors, following the trail of László Almásy, partially in the musty gloom of remote document archives, but also in a very real sense, in the scorching sands of the Libyan Desert.
 Our objective was to give a complete and balanced account of the activities of Almásy in North Africa during the Second World War, culminating in the daring Operation Salam which succeeded in delivering two German spies to Egypt across the vast Libyan Desert, practically under the nose of the enemy.
+A high quality hardback publication on 412 pages, 21x27.4cm (Quarto), with over 500 photos, maps and drawings, half of them historical photographs of the original operation.
 NOW SHIPPING!

 2011 October - Tassili N'Ajjer, Algeria